-You do not need to go nuts and workout for hours on end. you don’t need to push yourself til you feel like you’re going to die.
+You do not need to go nuts and workout for hours on end.
+You don’t need to push yourself until you feel like you’re going to die.
 Just ten minutes.
 That’s all.

 Leave this page open.
-Go run for ten minutes.
+Go for a ten-minute run.
+Yes, now!
 Then come back and continue reading.
 And your exercise will be done!

 How does NLP help with weight loss?

 Every time you think of eating a chocolate bar simply think of eating a salad instead and imagine enjoying the salad.
-This will train your brain to associate cravings with salad instead of fatty foods.
+This will train your brain to associate cravings with lettuce instead of fatty foods.
 It is vital that you visualize yourself enjoying the salad.
 This will train your mind to associate pleasant emotions with healthy food.

-6: Honey: Honey actually releases fat.
+Honey actually releases fat.
 And it tastes yummy!
 Eat a teaspoon of honey a day.
-And actually there are a veritable truck load of other health benefits from honey too.
+Plus, there are a veritable truckload of other health benefits from honey too.
 Remember to support the bees too by eating from bee-friendly providers!
 We need those fluffy little guys buzzing around.

 Don’t drink pop.
 It’s just empty calories.
 Water is, obviously, a lot healthier and also helps your digestive system.

-The University of Wisconsin recently researched the affects of self forgiveness on addictions .
+The University of Wisconsin recently researched the effects of self-forgiveness on addictions .
 They wanted to know whether forgiving yourself would help you to overcome addictions, including overeating.
 And they found some staggering results.

-In other words, not only is it hard to give up addictions if you’re angry at yourself or others, but it may be outright impossible.
-If you are addicted to eating, you must forgive yourself and others in order to beat that addiction.
+In other words, not only is it hard to give up addictions if you’re angry at yourself or others, but it might be outright impossible.
+If you are addicted to eating, you must forgive yourself and others to beat that addiction.

 Yup.
 Go ahead.
 Grab your friends.
-Tell them that health is about self love and forgiveness.
+Tell them that health is about self-love and forgiveness.
 Then go ahead and lavish each other with compliments.
 Seriously, I’m not joking.
 Feed each other positivity.
-This will breed self love, and self love will make you shed the pounds faster than any diet pill ever could.
+This will breed self-love, and self-love will make you shed the pounds faster than any diet pill ever could.
 If you don’t have anyone to talk to about this, email me and I will personally make you feel good about yourself and losing weight.

-And speaking of feeding each other positivity, let’s do it right now.
+You know what, let’s do it now.
 Share a comment below.
 A positive comment, please.
 Then other people will read your comment and feel more positive about dieting.
 Come on, let’s do this.
 Let’s feel good about ourselves.
-Because when we truly love ourselves, we will lose weight and become thin and healthy, and then we’ll look in the mirror and just feel absolutely wonderful about what we’ve accomplished.
+Because when we truly love ourselves, we will lose weight and become thin and healthy, and then we’ll look in the mirror and just feel wonderful about what we’ve accomplished.

 12: Have veggies ready:

-Weird, no?
-Scientists believe that by exercising a little less people on weight loss plans leave themselves with enough energy to continue to live a healthy lifestyle for the rest of the day one the workout is finished.
-Comparatively, those who exercise for an hour are so tired they lose willpower and, after their workout, adopt less healthy habits.
+Scientists believe that by exercising a little less, people on weight loss plans leave themselves with enough energy to continue to live a healthy lifestyle for the rest of the day after the workout is finished.
+Comparatively, those who exercise for an hour are so tired they lose willpower and, after their workout, they adopt less healthy habits.

-The subject studied 60 people for 13 weeks, with half the group doing 30 minutes of cycling, jogging or cross training and the other half exercising for an hour.
+The test followed 60 people for 13 weeks, with half the group doing 30 minutes of cycling, jogging or cross-training and the other half exercising for an hour.
 The men who exercised for 30 minutes lost 3.6 kg after 3 months, where the others lost 2.7 kg.

-Perhaps this news is not altogether that surprising.
 Probably the most important part of any weight loss program is motivation and willpower.
-If you exhaust yourself you’re not going to feel motivated to carry on.
-Conversely, 30 minutes of exercise gets your body working but also leave you feeling positive about your weight loss program.
+If you exhaust yourself, you’re not going to feel motivated to carry on.
+Conversely, 30 minutes of exercise gets your body working but also leaves you feeling positive about your weight loss program.

 But it just goes to show, if you’ve been asking “how much exercise do I need to lose weight” the answer might be less than you think.

-So for the first few weeks I was just walking once a day for thirty minutes.
+So for the first few weeks, I was just walking once a day for thirty minutes.
 Then, one day when I was out walking, I felt like running for a few steps, so I did.
-I started running at scout’s pace (which is running then walking then running and so on).
-This meant I was starting to burn more calories but again I wasn’t going nuts.
-I was starting off gradual so I could keep going.
+I started running at scout’s pace (running then walking then running and so on).
+I was starting to burn more calories, but again I wasn’t going nuts.
+I was starting off gradually so I could keep going.

-After running at scouts pace I felt I was ready to start running.
+After running at scouts pace, I felt I was ready to start running properly.
 So I started running for half an hour a day.
-Again, I wasn’t pushing myself, I was just doing what I could do.
+Again, I wasn’t pushing myself; I was just doing what I could do.
 Then I upped my amount of running.
-Im now running about four miles a day, and I’ve added an extra workout later in the evening, usually something fun like dance or Tai Chi, something not too strenuous.
+I’m now running about four miles a day, and I’ve added an extra workout later in the evening, usually something fun and relaxing like dance or Tai Chi.

 But here’s the real point.
-Had I started running from day 1 I would have been exhausted and in pain.
+Had I started running from day one, I would have been exhausted and in pain.
 That would have demotivated me.
-I would have stopped exercise altogether.
+I would have stopped exercising altogether.

 Instead, I started gradually, working with my body, being honest with what my body was and was not ready to do.
 And because of this smooth approach, I’m now continuing my exercise routine and am getting back the body that I want; but I’m only here because I was kind to myself.

 Be kind to yourself.
-Next time you ask yourself “how much exercise do i need for weight loss” remember to be gentle to yourself.
-Go at the pace you can go at.
-Dont force it.
-Dont push yourself too hard.
+Next time you ask yourself “how much exercise do I need for weight loss” remember to be gentle with yourself.
+Go at a comfortable pace.
+Don’t force it.
+Don’t push yourself too hard.

 If you’re great at keeping to a diet, thank your brain structure.
 New research shows that the structure of your brain determines whether you can self-regulate a healthy body or not.

-One in three people are obese.
-That’s what we’re hearing from NIH, the national institute for Diabetes and kidney and digestive diseases.
+One in three people is obese.
+That’s what we’re hearing from the National Institute for Diabetes and kidney and digestive diseases.
+[9.]
 That means that you almost certainly know someone who is obese.
 A friend.
 A family member.
 We all know one obese person.

 The world is fighting to overcome this obesity pandemic.
 Around 60% of people will go on a diet this year, including 90% of teenagers and 50% of all women.
 Great.
 But diets have a 95% fail rate.
 While we all try to lose weight, I’m sorry to say that the vast majority of us fail.

 The average person knows what it feels like to fail a diet.
-You’re constantly fighting cravings in your mind.
+You’re continually fighting cravings in your mind.
 You go a week, a month, a few months, maybe even a year, on your diet.
 It’s hard work.
 You see some results.
-But still, you look in the mirror and you don’t see that model body you’re dreaming of.
+But still, you look in the mirror, and you don’t see that model body you’re dreaming of.
 You see a chubby gut instead.

-I’ve been there.
-At 15 I was a pudgy teenager eating chicken nuggets and fries most days.
+At 15, I was a chubby teenager eating chicken nuggets and fries most days.
 Some nights I would cry myself to sleep because I wanted to be healthy and fit.
 So I’d start dieting.
-I’d go our for run, sweating after a hundred metres.
+I’d go out for a run, sweating after a hundred metres.
 And I’d force myself to pick an apple over candy at lunchtime.
 But failure was inevitable.
 Either I would be bullied, called “sleepy fatso” because of the bags under my eyes and my big gut.
 Or my father would get drunk and… well, we don’t need to go there.

-NIH wanted to find an answer to that question.
-They took thirty chronic dieters with an average body fat of 26%.
+Scientists took thirty chronic dieters with an average body fat of 26%.
 They showed them pictures of various foods and looked at how their brains reacted.
 What they found was that people who fail diets have more extreme reactions to images of food.
-Fit and healthy people, on the other hand, have less extreme reactions to images of food.
+Fit and healthy people, on the other hand, have less extreme reactions to pictures of food.